A great big THANK YOU to Betty Hallock and the L.A. Times!!!

 “Cook, Stupid.” written by Jo Stougaard ©MyLastBite.com All Rights Reserved.
 No usage allowed including copying or sharing without written permission.

 I love making crispy fried sage.
-It’s great on top of grilled steak or even crumbled on hashed browns.
-Sometimes I just eat them by themselves like potato chips, simply quick fried in olive oil and sprinkled with sea salt.
+They’re just great on top of grilled steak or even crumbled on hashed browns.
+Sometimes I just eat them by themselves like potato chips, simply fried in olive oil and sprinkled with sea salt.

-So when I saw a recipe for “Sage Potato Chips” is a recent issue of Saveur Magazine, I knew I’d have to try it out this weekend.
-The original recipe is by Chef Dan Barber of Blue Hill at Stone Barns, and I was totally mesmerized by the accompanying photograph in the magazine (link below).
+So when I saw a recipe for “Sage Potato Chips” in Saveur Magazine, I knew I’d have to try it out immediately.
+The original recipe is by Chef Dan Barber of Blue Hill at Stone Barns, and I was totally mesmerized by the accompanying photograph in the magazine.
 I used the ingredients that I already had in my kitchen, and it was easy and delicious.
-Next time I’m going to make them as a side to grilled flat iron steak or a juicy cheese burger.

 What you need: